pradeep-rb/algorithms/src/aJan22/dynamicprog/readme.txt

 * if the return type calls for a list of strings / paths traversed in the decision tree - Top down / backtracking with memoization is preferred
 *  look for number of states when calculating Big(0). check memo for the states
+* since one is trying to account for all possibilities at a step, you don't have to try to do any optimizations.
+  Always try to come up with the simplest recurrance relation without trying to optimize too much

 Todo:
     714. Best Time to Buy and Sell Stock with Transaction Fee